KArbeRes/MagentaA11yV2/public/content/documentation/web/component/table.md

 How to test a table

-GIVEN THAT I am on a page with a table landmark
+GIVEN THAT I am on a page with a table

 1. Keyboard for mobile & desktop